 - Color of Title: Not required, but may help adverse possession claim

 - Property Taxes: Not required for standard adverse possession claim; for co-tenancy adverse possession claim, required for 20 years

 Who is Considered a Squatter in Oregon?

 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied building or area of land without the lawful permission of the owner.
 The person does not rent or own the property.
-Even so, squatting is common and perfectly legal in the United States.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?

 Squatting isn’t necessarily trespassing.
 While trespassing is a criminal offense, squatting is usually civil in nature.
 However, once the landowner has established that the squatter is unwelcome, they can be treated as a criminal offender.

 Keep the following in mind: